 - Community psychology

 - Human development

 - Training and development in organizations

 Chicago hosts the annual Midwestern Psychological Association convention, as well as meetings of other professional psychological organizations, allowing you to learn from and meet leaders in psychology.

-We also offer a combined Bachelor’s/Master's of Psychology degree and a combined Bachelor’s of Psychology/Master’s of Secondary Education in Social Sciences.
+We also offer a combined bachelor’s/master's degree program in Psychology and a combined bachelor's in Psychology/master's in Secondary Education Social Sciences.
 Both programs allow you to complete a bachelor's degree and a graduate degree in five years.

 The BA in Psychology degree program also offers an online degree completion option where you can complete your third and fourth year courses entirely online.